Magnetic field: Magnetostatics

 In 1750, John Michell stated that magnetic poles attract and repel in accordance with an inverse square law Charles-Augustin de Coulomb experimentally verified this in 1785 and stated explicitly that north and south poles cannot be separated.
 Building on this force between poles, Siméon Denis Poisson (1781–1840) created the first successful model of the magnetic field, which he presented in 1824.
-In this model, a magnetic H-field is produced by magnetic poles and magnetism is due to small pairs of north–south magnetic poles.

 Three discoveries in 1820 challenged this foundation of magnetism.
 Hans Christian Ørsted demonstrated that a current-carrying wire is surrounded by a circular magnetic field.
 (Note: During a lecture demonstration on the effects of a current on a campus needle, Ørsted showed that when a current-carrying wire is placed at a right angle with the compass, nothing happens.
 When he tried to orient the wire parallel to the compass needle, however, it produced a pronounced deflection of the compass needle.
 By placing the compass on different sides of the wire, he was able to determine the field forms perfect circles around the wire.)
 Then André-Marie Ampère showed that parallel wires with currents attract one another if the currents are in the same direction and repel if they are in opposite directions.
 Finally, Jean-Baptiste Biot and Félix Savart announced empirical results about the forces that a current-carrying long, straight wire exerted on a small magnet, determining the forces were inversely proportional to the perpendicular distance from the wire to the magnet.
 Laplace later deduced a law of force based on the differential action of a differential section of the wire, which became known as the Biot–Savart law, as Laplace did not publish his findings.

 Extending these experiments, Ampère published his own successful model of magnetism in 1825.
 In it, he showed the equivalence of electrical currents to magnets and proposed that magnetism is due to perpetually flowing loops of current instead of the dipoles of magnetic charge in Poisson's model.
 (Note: From the outside, the field of a dipole of magnetic charge has exactly the same form as a current loop when both are sufficiently small.
 Therefore, the two models differ only for magnetism inside magnetic material.)
 Further, Ampère derived both Ampère's force law describing the force between two currents and Ampère's law, which, like the Biot–Savart law, correctly described the magnetic field generated by a steady current.
-Also in this work, Ampère introduced the term electrodynamics to describe the relationship between electricity and magnetism.